-The King's Palace tour, a 1.5-hour ranger-guided tour through four highly decorated chambers, departs from the underground rest area.
-You will descend to the deepest portion of the cavern open to the public, 830 feet beneath the desert surface.
-Although not as difficult as the Natural Entrance route, this 1-mile tour does require descending, and later climbing, an 8-story hill.
-Look forward to viewing a variety of cave formations including helictites, draperies, columns, and soda straws.
+The King's Palace tour, a 1.5-hour ranger-guided tour through four highly decorated chambers will take you into the deepest portion of the cavern open to the public, 830 feet (253 m) beneath the desert surface.
+Although not as difficult as the Natural Entrance Trail, this one mile (1.6 km) tour does require additional descending, and at the end, walking up a very steep hill.
+Look forward to viewing a variety of cave formations including helictites, draperies, columns and soda straws.
 Rangers frequently conduct black-outs during this tour, briefly turning off all artificial lights to reveal the natural darkness of the cave.

-Reservations are required for the Kings Palace tour.
-To make reservations call 1.877.444.6777 or visit Recreation.gov.
+Reservations are required for the King's Palace Tour.
+To make reservations call 877-444-6777 or visit Recreation.gov.

-Note: Children under 4 years old are not permitted on the King's Palace Tour.
+Age Limit: Children under 6 years old are not permitted on the King's Palace Tour.
 Anyone under 16 must be accompanied by an adult.